MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 > [!NOTE]
 > You cannot select a view for the Contact record type.

-Changes made to record types are reflected in the Sales Copilot pane in Outlook and Adaptive Cards shared in Teams chat.
+Changes made to record types are reflected in the Sales Copilot pane in Outlook, Sales Copilot panel in Microsoft Teams, and Adaptive Cards shared in Teams chat.
 When saving Outlook activities (emails and meetings) from Sales Copilot to your CRM system, you can search for records of the added record types, and connect the activity to the record.
 When using Sales Copilot app for Teams through messaging extensions, you can search for records of the added record types.

 Record names, field names, and mandatory fields are displayed as they're defined in the CRM.